JayO-1/system-design-101/README.md

 We can mitigate this by **"fanning out"** our queue, duplicating it across many partitions and assigning subscribers to each duplicate.

 **Kafka** is a very common message broker
-* Messages are published to "topics" which are persisted in memory across various "partitions" for some time
+* Messages are published to "topics" which are persisted in memory across various distributed "partitions" for some time

 **Amazon Kinesis**